 As representatives of NCF members, the Directors establish strategic objectives and policies, approve major financial transactions, advise on matters pertaining to organizational structure, and review and approve operating budgets.

-The Board of Directors meet approximately 12 times a year.
-In addition, most Directors serve on committees which meet to deal with specific issues.
+The Board of Directors meet approximately 10 times a year.
+In addition, Directors may serve on committees which meet to deal with specific issues.

 Prospective Directors come from all walks of life and bring varied experience to the Board.
 The ability to understand financial reporting and to make business decisions is essential, but Board Members must also possess a keen interest in online community networking and a desire to work to help NCF reach its objectives.